 These are Holiday Decorations Which are Definitely Distinctly Unique

 Rednecks will often have more than a few unique decorations on their Christmas tree.
-There will be squirrels, moose, bear, beer, deer, whisky, and maybe a fish or two in its holiday ornament theme.
-Their tree will have a distinctly country theme shining from beneath its boughs.
+Squirrels, moose, bear, beer, deer, whisky, and maybe a fish or two are ornamental that fit in nicely with this holiday theme.
+This is a tree that will have a distinctly country atmosphere shining from beneath its boughs.

 Rednecks and Nature Just Naturally Blend Together

 Early American Rednecks came from deep within the country backwoods where they learned to hunt, trap, farm, and fish for their survival.
 Treated with disdain by middle and upper class Americans these rural folks learned to lean on those who they trusted and knew could be counted on for their loyalty.

 Independent and fiercely proud they were definitely not afraid of hard work or of speaking their mind to those who might object to their way of doing things.
 They brewed their own whiskey, worked damn hard to survive, and relaxed with family and friends at the end of their day.